havemaps/hmwt-documentation/README.md

 6. For the **parameters** in the window that appears:
-  - **Input layer** should be the kml from MyMaps.
+  - **Input layer** should be the kml from My Maps.
 Search for it if necessary
   - The **Target CRS is EPSG:3857**.
 If it is not in the dropdown, click the **globe icon** and **search for 3857**.
 This projection appears under Projected Coordinate Systems>Mercator>WGS 84 / Pseudo-Mercator, Authority ID EPSG:3857.
   - For **Reprojected**, click the **three dots**, and choose **Save to File**.
   - In the navigator, change the output file type to **.geojson**, give it a name, and choose the **Git repository** for this project as the **file directory path** to save the output.